chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    the set of candidate functions for the function call.
 A *candidate function* is any function that satisfies the criteria in :ref:`Determining_Candidate_Functions`.
+If no candidate function can be found and the call is within a generic function, its point of instantiation(s) are visited searching for candidates as defined in :ref:`Function_Visibility_in_Generic_Functions`.
-If no candidate function can be found, the compiler will issue an error stating that the call cannot be resolved.
-If exactly one candidate function is found, this is determined to be the function.
+   If still no candidate functions are found, the compiler will issue an error stating that the call cannot be resolved.
+If exactly one candidate function is found, this is determined to be the target function.

 -  From the set of candidate functions, determine the set of most specific functions.
 In most cases, there is one most specific